M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/Recurring-Tasks/index.md

 The code listed below is available within the [M-Files Samples and Libraries GitHub repository](#).
 {:.note .github}

-Recurring tasks can be created through the use of a [task queue (typically a concurrent task queue)](Task-Queues/Concurrent/).
+Recurring tasks can be created through the use of a [task queue](Task-Queues).
 Each job should, when processed, re-schedule itself to run once it is completed.

 ## Creating a recurring task